ChavisManzoniLab/MAS/README.md

 pip install MasPRT

 A GPU is highly recommanded to speed up the analysis.
 To make use of the analysis with GPU, CUDA must be installed on your machine.
+Beware, Cuda version will be dependent of your GPU

 # Use